riteshbhirud/MoR/README.md

 ### Checkpoints and embeddings download
 Before running the inference, please go to https://drive.google.com/drive/folders/1ldOYiyrIaZ3AVAKAmNeP0ZWfD3DLZu9D?usp=drive_link

-(1) download the checkpoints and put them under the directory MoR/Planning/
+(1) download the "checkpoints" and put it under the directory MoR/Planning/

-(2) download the data and put them under the directory MoR/Reasoning/
+(2) download the "data" and put it under the directory MoR/Reasoning/

+(2) download the "model_checkpoint" and put it under the directory MoR/Reasoning/text_retrievers/

 ## Inference